JdotCarver/MHWS-MultiDetect/README.md

 [🔗 **Direct link to the method (when testing complete)]**

 # Overview
-This project is a plug-and-play Situation Watcher for **Monster Hunter: Wilds**, specifically developed with mod safety and multiplayer integrity in mind.
-It helps modders and toolmakers reliably detect in-game player situations—such as online/offline status, quest involvement, and lobby contexts—using internal situation flags exposed by the game.

 The goal is simple:
 Prevent mods from unintentionally breaking multiplayer experiences or risking account bans.
 As we all know they are carefully watching.
 No-one would wish modders to be conflated with cheaters.
 By identifying and understanding the player's context, your mods can behave more responsibly.